-Already a household name within the Spokane and Cheney communities, Wade Benson enters his second consecutive year as head coach of the Eastern Washington women's volleyball program and ninth overall in 2014.
+Already a household name within the Spokane and Cheney communities, Wade Benson enters his 10th overall season as the head coach of the Eastern Washington University women's volleyball program in 2015.

 Benson led the Eagles to six-consecutive 20-win seasons, three Big Sky regular-season titles and one tournament title in 2001.
 The Eagles played in the Big Sky Championship match each of his seven years at the helm.
 After earning the automatic bid to the NCAA National Championship in 2001, Benson’s team upset Oregon State, 3-2, in the first round to advance to the second round of the tournament, which is still the best postseason run by any Big Sky team in history.

 In 2002, Benson directed the Eagles to a 29-2 overall record, which remains as the best single-season record of any Big Sky team throughout history.
 That year, the Eagles also made the USA Today/AVCA Division I Top 25 poll for the first time, and earned a ranking as high as No. 15 in the nation, which marked another all-time league record.

 Benson's teams at Eastern Washington also experienced success in the classroom and in attendance at Reese Court.
 Five of Benson’s squads received the AVCA Team Academic Award, while his players were honored 59 times on the Big Sky All-Academic list from 2000-2006.
 In addition, Eastern averaged more than 1,000 fans per match in each of his seven seasons and ranked in the top 30 nationally in attendance.
 He earned an impressive 60-9 home record while at EWU.